Joey Gallo Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks 10th in MLB.

-- The Mariners' 3.84 team ERA ranks sixth among all MLB pitching staffs.
+- The Mariners have the fifth-ranked team ERA among all MLB pitching staffs (3.83).

-- Mariners pitchers combine to surrender the 10th-fewest home runs in baseball (109 total, 1.1 per game).
+- The Mariners surrender the seventh-fewest home runs in baseball (109 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.